Congressional Corner With Jim McGovern

 In today’s Congressional Corner, Massachusetts Congressman Jim McGovern, a Democrat from the second district, continues his conversation with WAMC’s Alan Chartock.

-This interview was recorded April 28.
+This conversation was recorded October 15.